(reading time: 1 hour, 1 minute)

 “This can’t be happening,” Onsyquence babbled, smacking at his plumage as if it was a twitching tumor.
 “Fairies can’t switch family trees.
 They can only dissolve their bodies and become notion-nymphs again.”

 “Unless they make a family tree,” Chaxium corrected.
-Geodin amplified her words as if it agreed with them, her confidence pinging off each protruding crystal like smug echoes.
+Geodin amplified her words as if it agreed with them, her confidence pinging off each protruding crystal as smug echoes.

 “Wait, I’m in the same family tree as Snakewaist?”
 Promp interrupted.
 “Yes!”